 Register an Internship or Co-op for Credit with the Career and Advising Center’s Internship Program

-Internship and Co-op Registration for Summer and Fall 2024 is open!
+Internship and Co-op Registration for Spring 2025 is now open!

 The Internship Program allows students to earn academic credit for their internship or co-op positions.
 If a student is working full-time, their enrollment in the program will also allow them to maintain their full-time student status while off-campus.